ivn-ln/SPMExtension/readme.md

 # Chrome extension for Simple Password Manager
-## It makes it easy to transfer passwords from web pages to SPM client
+## It makes it fast and easy to save passwords directly from browser